tux2603/recipes/recipes/main_dishes/bierockCasserole.md

 - bake until golden brown, 15-20 minutes.
 - if you can stand it, let sit 10 minutes before eating.

+---

-- _note:_ 1 head small cabbage should yield about 8 cups of shredded cabbage
+- _note_: 1 head small cabbage should yield about 8 cups of shredded cabbage
-- _note:_ can substitute 9 slices of american cheese, torn into smaller pieces
+- _note_: can substitute 9 slices of american cheese, torn into smaller pieces